 What happened to our tour groups?

 We had several tours running in Cuba at the time the hurricane was approaching.
-Together with help from Cuba’s Ministry of Tourism we moved our groups to safer areas of the island, and many of our travelers were able to change their departure flights to leave Cuba before the hurricane hit.
+Together with help from Cuba’s Ministry of Tourism we moved our groups to safer areas of the island, and many of our travellers were able to change their departure flights to leave Cuba before the hurricane hit.

 We cancelled tours that were due to start on dates just before, during, and just after the hurricane was due to affect Cuba.
-These travelers have been, or are currently being refunded for their cancelled tours.
+These travellers have been, or are currently being refunded for their cancelled tours.

 The situation now in Cuba